chamishkadinuwan/orangehrm-automation/README.md

-# orangehrm-automation
+# OrangeHRM Automation

-Selenium automation assignment for OrangeHRM
+Automates login, leave, and logout features using Selenium and Python.

+## To run tests: